 The Indiana State Fire Marshal’s Office has compiled a listing of the areas currently under burn bans.
 You can see them all on the Statewide Burn Ban Status Map.

 - Store firewood and all other combustibles away from your home.

-- It is advisable to avoid burning trash during dry weather, but if you must, and if permissible, burn trash in a safe incinerator that includes: heavy mesh screen with holes not much longer than 1/4 inch, and a metal barrel in good condition.
+- It is advisable to avoid burning vegetative debris (sticks, leaves, etc.) during dry weather, but if you must, and if permissible, burn it in a safe incinerator that includes: heavy mesh screen with holes not much longer than 1/4 inch, and a metal barrel in good condition.